marceldbo/Domoticz-GPSD-plugin/README.md

 - Configure the plugin.
 - A new GPS device should be available under the `Devices tab`'.

-For convenience, I have also created and included an icon to be used with the newly created device.
+For convenience, I have also generated and included an icon to be used with the newly created device.
 This can be installed by uploading the `Gpsd.zip` file to the custom icons section in the Domoticz GUI and updating the device.